hectorMiranda/kiro-rtos/games/README.md

-# Spirit of Kiro - Games
+# MinuxStation - Games

-Sample games and development SDK for the Spirit of Kiro platform.
+Sample games and development SDK for the MinuxStation platform.

 ## Game Development Kit (SDK)